jhb123/physim/readme.md

 - `glrender` with more advanced user inputs.

 ### Beyond.
 No further features are planned yet.
 A gas simulation plugin would be interesting as would some electromagnetism simulations.
 Adding a simulation with relativistic effects might be possible with this framework.
-These features could result in `Entity` changing, so it is worth reiterating that this library is not in a stable form and backwards compatibility is not guarenteed.
+These features could result in `Entity` changing, so it is worth reiterating that this library is not in a stable form and backwards compatibility is not guaranteed.

 # Running a simulation
 `physim` simulations can be configured directly in the CLI.
 Each element is delimited by `!`, and the properties of the element can be configured as shown in the following example: